-Elderly/Frail Elderly

-For the purposes of this report, people 65 years of age and older are considered elderly in accordance with HUD's definition.
-As Gainesville is a hub for many colleges and universities, the elderly and frail elderly population within city limits is relatively low at approximately 12% of Gainesville's total population.
+Elderly/Frail Elderly - The elderly and frail elderly population within city limits is relatively low at approximately 12% of Gainesville's total population.
 Elderly over 65 represent 33% of owner-occupied units and 9% of renter-occupied units in Gainesville.
 Of the city's total households that are 65 and over, more than 39% are considered very-low income having an income of less than \$35,000 in accordance with HUD income-limits for a 2-person household.
 About 23% of elderly households (65+) are considered extremely low income receiving under \$20,000 of household income per year.
+The most recent census data (2021 5-Year Estimates) Gainesville reports 1,425 seniors living below the poverty level.
+Many seniors are also living with a disability at 33%.